fanf2/draft-dprive-aadot/draft.md

 connection to the child zone's nameservers.

-Although this idea would be secure and fast and compatible with the DNS, it is incompatible with EPP, so it is not realistically deployable.
+Although this idea would be secure and fast and compatible with the DNS, it is not scalable, nor is it compatible with existing delegation management systems, so it is not realistically deployable.

 ## New DS record algorithm?